-My Quest 2’s face plate quickly became a rancid sweat-sponge after playing my favorite active games on the Quest 2.
-The initial faceplate shipped with the Quest 2 was so bad that it actually got recalled because people were having allergic reactions to it.
+My Quest 2’s faceplate quickly became a rancid sweat-sponge after playing workout games on the Quest 2.
+The faceplate that shipped with the Quest 2 was so bad that it got recalled because people were having allergic reactions.
 I threw mine away (and am glad I did).
-This is an accessory that you really need to replace.
+This is an accessory that you’ll want to replace.

-Lots of companies sell these so I don’t think you need to buy a specific brand.
-I purchased this generic one from Amazon and I like it, there’s also a company named VRCover that focuses on VR accessories like this and is worth checking out if you want more options.
+Many companies sell these; I don’t think you need to buy a specific brand.
+I purchased this generic one from Amazon, and I like it.
+There’s also a company named VRCover that focuses on VR accessories like this and is worth checking out if you want more options.

 The quest 2 controllers are fine…

-But, when I get sweaty (which happens a lot), I find the controllers become harder to grip and sometimes I’m accidentally opening up the battery case.
+But, when I get sweaty (which happens a lot), I find the controllers become harder to grip.
+Sometimes I accidentally open the battery case while playing (which the grips prevent).
 Plus, hand straps are a lot nicer than the wrist straps they give you.
-I definitely recommend trying to replace these.
+I definitely recommend replacing these.

 One of my gripes with the Quest 2 is that you can kill the battery after a couple hours of gameplay.
-That said, if you pop one of these babies into Quest 2 when you start playing you can probably squeeze an extra 30 to 60 minutes out of the experience.
-More if you buy more than one of them and swap them out every hour or so.
+However, you can squeeze an extra 60 minutes of gameplay using this external battery.
+More if you buy two and swap them out regularly.

 That makes a huge difference when you want to do a long gaming session and don’t want to stop to recharge your batteries.

 This may not seem obvious, but I find that playing VR with some type of rug is essential.
 I even wrote an entire post about the best mats for VR.